‘Tis The Season….Yet You Can’t Get Out Of Bed!

 With all of this as a backdrop do you find yourself feeling awkward with others and distant from them?
 Do you want to keep the attention away from yourself?
 Are you feeling different from your friends and relatives and hesitant lest you bring them down or alienate them?

 You are not alone in these feelings.
-At this time people often grapple with the holiday blues and experience sadness, loneliness, anxiety and depression.
+At this time people often grapple with the holiday blues and experience sadness, loneliness, anxiety and depression on Long Island.
 For many the feelings of sadness and a longing for the past predominate.
 For them life seemed to have made more sense at a time in the past than it does in the present.

 Depression interferes with job performance, friendship, romantic relationships, and abilities to parent and to care for oneself.
 You have probably heard others say you have to learn to deal with it, to set clearer boundaries, to let the past go, or to learn coping skills.
 Have you noticed that when you are in this mindset these well-intentioned recommendations make you feel overwhelmed?
 Do you wonder why apparently logical recommendations are so difficult to implement?